-We need your information to contact you regarding classes that we offer, to send you your order when/if you purchase through our webstore.
-Without this information we cannot administer your purchase properly.
+We need your information to contact you regarding the classes that we offer, to send you your order when/if you purchase through our webstore.
+Without this information, we cannot administer your purchase properly.
 We may use your personal information without your knowledge or consent where we are permitted to required by law or regulatory requirements to do so.
 E.g. Supply data to HMRC.

 How long will we keep your data for?

 There are many legal and regulatory requirements which govern how long we need to store your personal information for.
-Instead of destroying or erasing your personal information, we make it anonymous so that it cannot be tracked back to you.
+Instead of destroying or erasing your personal information, we make it anonymous so that it cannot be traced back to you.